magomimmo/modern-cljs/doc/tutorial-12.md

 > the `:title` and the `:pattern` attributes in regular expressions to be
 > passed to `re-matches`.

-As usual, check your progression by running the application.
+As usual, check your progress by running the application.

 ```bash
 $ lein cljsbuild clean # at times it is needed